-HEALTH SERVICES
+HEALTH SERVICES/ADMINISTRATION OF MEDICATION

 - 1. The school nurse is in the building or on call during the school hours. - 2.
 To leave school due to illness, a student must obtain permission from the school nurse or office staff. - 3.
 A student must obtain the permission of the teacher in charge of the class to leave the classroom to report to the clinic. - 4.
-Any student, who is on medication, whether taken during school hours or not, should make the school nurse and administration aware of this immediately and complete the required forms. - 5.
-Medications; prescriptions or over-the-counter, are not permitted to be carried by the student, or kept in one's locker, with the exception of asthma inhalers and emergency medications, once the appropriate forms are completed and turned in.
+Any student, who is on medication, whether taken during school hours or not, should make the school nurse and administration aware of this through Final Forms. - 5.
+The procedure for administration of medications to students is as follows: - A. Prior to the administration of prescription and/or over the counter medications, the appropriate form must be completed and signed by a physician and the student's parent/guardian.

-- 6. The procedure for administration of medications to students is as follows: - A. Prior to the administration of prescription medications, the appropriate form must be completed and signed by a physician and the student's parent/guardian. - B. All medications must be in their original container when received by school personnel. - C. Medications are not to be transferred from one container to another by school personnel. - D. Medications are to be kept in a locked area in the clinic at all times. - E. Identification of the student and the medication shall be made before, during, and immediately after the administration of the medication. - F. Medications are to be given only by persons authorized by the building principal. - G. Medications are to be recorded on the "Medication Administration Record" at the time given.
+- B. Medications are not to be transferred from one container to another by school personnel. - C. All medications must be in their original container when received by school personnel. - D. Medications, prescriptions or over-the-counter, are not permitted to be carried by the student, or kept in one's locker, with the exception of asthma inhalers and emergency medications, once the appropriate forms are completed and turned in. - E. Medications are to be kept in a locked area in the clinic at all times. - F. Identification of the student and the medication shall be made before, during, and immediately after the administration of the medication. - G. Medications are to be given only by persons authorized by the building principal. - H. Medications are to be recorded on the "Medication Administration Record" at the time given.
 Personnel giving the medication shall initial the square for the appropriate date.
-Any employee whose initials appear on the form must initial and sign the form in the appropriate space at the bottom of the form. - H. When any error in administration of medication is discovered, the building nurse must be notified immediately.
+Any employee whose initials appear on the form must initial and sign the form in the appropriate space at the bottom of the form. - I. When any error in administration of medication is discovered, the building nurse must be notified immediately.